“You think Mr. And Mrs. Langdon will listen to us? Do you think Melissa’s ok? Do you think she likes me? Billy?”

 “Damien!
 Go!”
 Patricia insisted.

 “Right,” Damien said, trembling now.
 He turned to Steven, and nodded.
-Steven stared for a moment, then followed his cousin out the front door.
+Steven stared at the others for a moment, then followed his cousin out the front door.

 Jason looked insistently at Billy.
 Ok, what if Vincent were staked in the day…would that work Mr vampire-expert?”
 Jason asked Billy.